Psilocybin decriminalization in the United States: Supported adult use

+By state

 Ongoing efforts

 A 2018 effort to decriminalize psilocybin in California failed to garner enough signatures.
 In February 2019, Iowa state lawmaker Jeff Shipley introduced two bills that would legalize medical psilocybin and remove the drug from the state's list of controlled substances.
 In June 2019, Representative Alexandria Ocasio-Cortez proposed legislation that would remove restrictions placed on researching the medical use of psilocybin.
 By November 2019, nearly 100 U.S. cities were reportedly considering measures to decriminalize psilocybin.

 In January 2020, a Vermont state lawmaker, along with three other co-sponsors, introduced a bill to decriminalize psilocybin, peyote, ayahuasca, and kratom.
-On May 26, 2020, an initiative in Oregon to legalize medical psilocybin qualified to appear on the ballot in November.
+On May 26, 2020, an initiative in Oregon to legalize supervised psilocybin use qualified to appear on the ballot in November.
 Another initiative in Oregon would decriminalize drug possession and expand treatment services.
 In May 2020, New York Assemblywoman Linda Rosenthal introduced a decriminalization bill, citing ongoing medical research and successful efforts in Denver, Oakland, and Santa Cruz, and filed further bills regarding psychedelics in the following years.
 In November 2020, New Jersey senator Nicholas Scutari added an amendment to a marijuana decriminalization bill that would decriminalize up to one ounce of psilocybin.

 In November 2020, California Senator Scott Wiener introduced a bill to decriminalize psychedelics such as psilocybin, ayahuasca, ibogaine, and LSD.

-In April 2021, the bill has been approved by the Senate Public Safety Committee and the Health Committee, and in May 2021, it was cleared by the Senate Appropriations Committee and approved by the California Senate.
+In April 2021, the bill was approved by the Senate Public Safety Committee and the Health Committee, and in May 2021, it was cleared by the Senate Appropriations Committee and approved by the California Senate.
 In June 2021, the bill was approved by the Assembly Public Safety Committee, and in July 2021, it was cleared by the Assembly Health Committee.
-In December 2022, it was re-introduced in a slightly modified form as Senate Bill 58, and does not include MDMA or LSD, which were both included in the earlier attempt under SB519.
+In December 2022, it was re-introduced in a slightly modified form as Senate Bill 58, which does not include MDMA or LSD, which were both included in the earlier attempt under SB519.
+On September 7, 2023, Senate Bill 58 passed in the California Legislature but was quickly vetoed by California Governor Gavin Newsom on October 7, 2023.